elliotjonesdev/clearout/README.md

 * To buy from members in the local community
 * To contact members in the local community about items
 * To have a positive user experience

+## Initial Wireframes
+  * The initial wireframes show the concept for the CLEAROUT application with clearly defined visual areas and intuitive navigation and centred information in relation to the desktop view.
+The mobile view contains a collapsible menu with hamburger that expands the main page navigation when clicked.